bozicschucky/Designs_Self_learning_clinic_day_One/ReadMe.md

 The front end interfaces for the Yummy Recipes app.

-Contains the static files like the html and css with no functionality.
+Has the basic templates for the front end of the app.